Jingxian12/movie-recommender-system/README.md

 - Measures ranking quality by rewarding relevant movies appearing higher in the recommendation list.

 ## 7. Notebook
 The project includes Jupyter notebooks used for data preprocessing, exploratory analysis, and model development.
 These notebooks document the end-to-end machine learning pipeline from raw data to final recommendation models.
+Can refer inside this repository :
 - notebook/Movie_Recommender_System_(PART_A)_.ipynb
 - notebook/Movie_Recommender_System_(PART_B)_.ipynb

+## 8. Recommendation Workflow

+## 9. How to use the app

+## 10. Output